A jar of CBD Sleep Gummies on a nightstand with the text "CBD Good For Sleep?"

 Don’t rely solely on CBD to get to sleep as it isn’t a silver bullet for sleep disorders.
 Practicing good sleep hygiene is also a must to getting consistent, quality sleep.

-According to the CDC, “sleep hygiene” is a way to refer to a set of good sleep habits including,
+According to the Sleep Foundation, “sleep hygiene” is a way to refer to a set of good sleep habits including,

 • Consistency – Going to bed at the same time every night and getting up at the same time each morning.
 (This includes weekends!)